 About

-- Upon arrival at Euracare a CT will be conducted to determine the correct treatment plan to follow and once concluded, Thrombolysis treatment or a Thrombectomy procedure will be administered
+- Upon arrival at euracare a ct scan or an MRI scan of the head will be conducted to determine the appropriate treatment plan decided to follow and once concluded, thrombolysis treatment or a thrombectomy procedure will be administered

-- Thrombolysis treatment – Medication treatment also known as thrombolytic therapy, which is a treatment to dissolve dangerous clots in blood vessels, improve blood flow, and prevent damage to tissues and organs
+- Thrombolysis treatment – medication treatment also known as thrombolytic therapy, is a treatment to dissolve dangerous clots in blood vessels, improve blood flow, and prevent damage to tissues and organs

-- Mechanical Thrombectomy – Minimally invasive procedure used in patients with acute stroke who are ineligible for thrombolytic therapy, where a wide array of microscopic endovascular devices is used to remove thrombi/clots from the large arteries in the brain.
+- Mechanical thrombectomy – minimally invasive procedure used in patients with acute stroke who have a large vessel occlusion, where endovascular devices is used to remove thrombi/clots from the large arteries in the brain.
 Mechanical thrombectomy is a promising new modality of interventional stroke treatment

 - Acute monitoring up to the first 72 hours, as required, which will include your blood pressure, pulse, breathing rate, oxygen levels, conscious level, and temperature

 - Investigations are conducted to identify the type of stroke and possible causes.
-We have a Multi-disciplinary Stroke Team which consist of a Neurologist/Neuropsychologist, Physiatrist & Rehabilitation Specialist, Interventional Radiologist & Cardiologist, Advanced Cardiac Imaging Specialist, Internist and Physio & Occupational Therapists
+We have a multi-disciplinary stroke team which consist of a neurologist/neuropsychologist, rehabilitation specialist, interventional radiologist & cardiologist, advanced imaging specialist, internist and physio & occupational therapists

 - Early assessment and rehabilitation by therapists.
 We set some early goals for therapy which are usually related to feeding, sitting balance and mobility